 Work hand in hand with your mover

-Give the mover’s foreman your reach numbers and email addresses so you can stay in contact.
+Give the mover’s foreman your cellphone numbers and email addresses so you can stay in contact.

 Read the inventory form carefully, and ask the mover to explain anything you don’t understand.
 Make a note of your shipment’s registration number, and keep your Bill of Lading handy.